 The Registration Process of all three Trust, Social and Company are different.

-Without registration of an NGO, it is not possible to receive government grant under any scheme related to NGO and or by implementation by the NGO. after registration NGO may apply for registration under the Income Tax Act, 1961 to get benefit under 12A, 80G and 35A of the Income Tax Act, 1961 in India.
+Without registration of an NGO, it is not possible to receive government grants under any scheme related to NGOs and or by implementation by the NGO. after registration NGO may apply for registration under the Income Tax Act, 1961 to get benefit under 12A, 80G and 35A of the Income Tax Act, 1961 in India.

 Key Elements of NGO Registration

-If you are planning to register your NGO then there are certain imperative decisions that are required to be finalized beforehand.
+If you are planning to register your NGO then certain imperative decisions are required to be finalized beforehand.
 There are many of the key elements are required to be finalized and implemented through the registration procedure.
 These key factors include:

 - Governing Body